talmolab/lab-website/join/index.md

 # <i class="fas fa-user-plus"></i>Join the team

 Interested in our work?
 We're recruiting at all levels!
+Reach out to [talmo@salk.edu](mailto:talmo@salk.edu) with your CV to discuss opportunities or apply to open positions below.

 {% capture text %}
 Come work in sunny San Diego!
 The lab is located in the [Salk Institute for Biological Studies](https://salk.edu), a non-profit research institute located right next to the University of California San Diego (UCSD).